Attracting Bluebirds To Nest in Your Yard - What it Takes

 Taking Care of Bluebirds in Winter

-Some people don't realize the Eastern Bluebird is fairly common in winter.
+Some people aren't aware that the Eastern Bluebird is fairly common in winter.
 Some of our visitors have shared comments about this behavior here, bluebirds in winter.

 When the weather is mild and winter fruit-bearing shrubs are available, they may stay through the winter, even in the North.